SamR1/docker-fittrackee/README.md

 - If you just want to evaluate **FitTrackee**, ready to use docker files are available in **FitTrackee** repository (see [Documentation](https://samr1.github.io/FitTrackee/installation.html#docker)).

 Troubleshooting:
-- If installation or startup fails, check the environnement variables.
+- If installation or startup fails, check the environment variables.
 - The commands can be run separately when debugging, for instance:
 ```shell
 $ make build